vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 This is a expansion of the questions mentioned in a podcast.
 The most interesting set of questions, I came across were Doomberg's 5 questions that this independently thinking industry research group shared on a podcast.
 There is also a paywalled article [Conducting Diligence](https://doomberg.substack.com/p/conducting-diligence).
 I don't have full access to the text as of now.

-1. Credibility: What is the reputation of the researchers and the institutions they are affiliated with?
+1. Author Credibility: What is the reputation of the researchers and the institutions they are affiliated with?
+Who funded them?
   - Follow the money: Are researches biased, e.g. do their livelihoods, views, or identities tied to any of the results?
 For example, some research is funded by a for profit company, which they introduces goal-oriented bias into the research.
 (Try investing in a company and then tell me what it does to your views.)
-  - This could also re-enforce validity, if the results come from outsiders, without interest in any view.
-At the same time, they would have lower authority on the subject.
+  - If the results come from outsiders, without interest in any usual views, it may shed new light, but with less authority on the subject.
-2. Publication Source: Where were these results published?
+2. Publication Venue Credibility: Where were these results published?
 Were they peer-reviewed or self-published as preprints?
-Who is further republishing it and what are their biases?
+Who is further republishing it and what are their biases and intentions?
 3. Scientific Process: At what stage is this research in the scientific process of validation and publishing?
 How often are similar results retracted?
   - Is this Randomized double blind placebo control (RDBPC) trial?
 Or could have the researchers changed the results?
+  - What is the specific evidence for the claims?
 4. Scientific Context: What does existing research and the history of this field suggest about these findings?
+Why was this published now?
 5. Future Expectations: What should we expect next?
 When and how will these results be reproduced successfully?
+How large are implications of the findings?

 ## Other tests